mapkts/owlzone/_posts/2020-05-23-a-thought-on-shortening-function-calls.md

 doSomething($$("li"));
 ```

 This approach is pretty handy as you can operate on native node element or nodeList without initializing a jQuery-like wrapper object to hold the actually selected ones.
-And what fascinates me is, can we step further, like omitting the dollar sign `$`s inside the function pipeline?
+And what fascinates me is, can we step even further, like omitting the dollar sign `$`s inside the function pipeline?

 ## Evil but Yes
 It turns out we can avoid the pervasive `$`(or any namespace variable) by temporarily polluting the global window